baldwindunn919/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

 In software development, this means that striving for clean, readable, and maintainable code is a hallmark of expertise.
 It's not just about writing code that works; it's about writing code that others (and your future self) can easily understand, modify, and debug.
 Always aim to reduce complexity, refactor when necessary, and use abstractions judiciously to make your code more elegant and resilient."

+# 2024-01-12
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+By prioritizing tasks based on their importance and urgency, you can ensure that you are focusing on the right things and making progress towards your goals.

+Planning ahead is essential to avoid last-minute panic and stress.
+Break down your projects into smaller, manageable tasks and set realistic deadlines for each.
+Using task management tools, such as Trello or Asana, can help keep you organized and on track.
+Remember to allocate enough time for breaks and downtime, as this can lead to increased productivity and creativity.
+ - 来自NLP技术团队